AlexSischin/MovieRecommender/report/REPORT.md

 It's been 3 weeks of work, and now I ran into a bug I can't find.
 Model _m7_ takes into account only mean ratings, and it ignores genres almost at all.
 On the other hand, if I shuffle users, predictions get worse.
 I'm confused, and I can't spend more time on this project trying to figure out what's wrong.
 The implicit goal of this project was to learn Tensorflow, Keras and big data.
-I've got a ton of experience, but now this project has become a waste of time.
+I did it.
+Another goal was to learn recommenders, and I failed it.
+This project has become a waste of time.
 It's very disappointing that I drop it in the very end, but that's the dead end.
+Maybe the model could be fixed by adding release date feature or correcting mean ratings with their standard error.
-I better spend my time learning theory and watching how other people implement recommenders.
+Adding dropout layers and tweaking the architecture might help as well.
+But I better spend my time learning theory and watching how other people implement recommenders.
 I'll be back in next projects with more expertise.

 -----------------------------------------------------------------------------------------------------------------------